-Note: Fractured their finger, toe, face or skull.
+• Note: Fractures of finger, toe, face or skull are not included in this measure.

 - Had a bone mineral density test 24 months prior to the fracture. - Received osteoporosis therapy 12 months prior to the fracture. - Received hospice care during the measurement year. - Are age 81 or older with frailty. - Are ages 67-80 with advanced illness and frailty for additional definition information, see the Advanced Illness and Frailty Guide. - Are deceased during the measurement year. - Received palliative care between July 1 of the year prior to the measurement year through the end of the measurement year.